 Pixel Pitch + Pixel Matrix = Perfect Display

-• For up-close viewing: Choose a sign with a smaller pixel pitch (e.g., 3mm) and a higher pixel matrix (e.g., 256×256).
-This combination ensures your sign looks crisp and clear even to people standing a few feet away.
+- For up-close viewing: Choose a small pixel pitch (e.g., 3mm) with a high matrix (e.g., 256×256) for crisp and clear visuals.